Commercial wall coating in Gloucester, done the survey-led way

 Signs an elevation may be ready for attention

-- Brick faces spalling after winter frosts
+- Brick faces starting to spall and crumble after winter frosts.

 The local stock, from the docks to the business parks